caleom/clr-counsel/README.md

 The website was stored using GitHub for storage of data and version control.
 To do this I did the following;

-After each addition, change or removal of code, in the terminal within your IDE (I used codeanywhere for this project) type:
+After each addition, change or removal of code, in the terminal within your IDE type:

 - git add .
 - git commit -m "meaningful commit message"